Li-Lab-SUSTech/FD-DeepLoc/README.md

  just run the inference notebook using provided trained models.
 All network predictions will be saved in a `.csv` file in the format of molecule list.
 We recommend to use the [SMAP](https://www.nature.com/articles/s41592-020-0938-1) to postprocess the molecule list, such as drift correction, grouping, filtering, and rendering, etc.

-1. `demo1` trains 2 networks based on the simulated large-FOV field-dependent aberrated dataset (namely the normal aberration and medium SNR dataset in fig.3).
+1. `demo1` trains 2 networks based on the simulated large-FOV field-dependent aberrated dataset (the normal aberration and medium SNR dataset in fig.3).
 One network utilized all features of FD-DeepLoc while the other one didn't use CoodConv and Cross Entropy.
 Both of them are trained without temporal context (the 3 consecutive frames input) for the purpose of CRLB test.
 This demo aims to show the superority of FD-DeepLoc over a conventional CNN in spatially-variant fitting case.
 This demo takes about 9 hours to train 2 networks and 30 minutes to do the field-dependent CRLB test.

-2. `demo2` trains a network based on our experimental large-FOV astigmatism NPC dataset (as shown in fig.4).
+2. `demo2` trains a network based on our experimental large-FOV astigmatism NPC dataset (fig.4).
 The corresponding test dataset contains two cropped sub-regions from the entire FOV with different field positions.
 It should be noted that the predictions of this dataset need drift correction for better view.
 This demo takes about 5 hours to train and tens of minutes to predict.

 3. `demo3` illustrates the common using pipeline of FD-DeepLoc on a large FOV and DOF with field-dependent aberrations.
-It is based on our experimental DMO-Tetrapod PSF (3μm) neuron dataset (as shown in fig.6).
+It is based on our experimental DMO-Tetrapod PSF (3μm) neuron dataset (fig.6).
 The dataset contains the first 10,000 raw frames of the entire FOV.
 This demo takes about 5 hours to train a network and 2 hours to predict.

 4. `demo4` illustrates the common using pipeline of FD-DeepLoc on a FOV without field-dependent aberrations (aberration maps are uniform).
-It is based on our experimental DMO-SaddlePoint PSF (1.2μm) NPC dataset (as shown in supplementary fig.5).
+It is based on our experimental DMO-SaddlePoint PSF (1.2μm) NPC dataset (supplementary fig.5).
 The CoordConv is turned off as it will not learn any extra information from the spatially-invariant training data.
 This demo takes about 5 hours to train a network and 10 minutes to predict.